 The Tragedy of King Lear Analysis

-To explain why Richard and King Lear were unsuccessful kings, the readers need to look at their history first before both Richard and Lear had ascended the throne.
-Shakespeare utilized King Richard for his work of fiction which too is titled after him (Shakespeare, 2000).
-Richard III was crowned the king of England in the year 1483 and ruled for three years as he was killed in a duel against Henry Tudor, Earl of Richmond.
+To explain why Richard and King Lear were unsuccessful kings, the readers need to look at their history first before both Richard and Lear ascended the throne.
+Shakespeare utilized King Richard for his work of fiction, which is titled after him (Shakespeare, 2000).
+Richard III was crowned the king of England in 1483 and ruled for three years as he was killed in a duel against Henry Tudor, Earl of Richmond.
 King Lear’s story is more of a tragedy as compared to Richard’s.
-Lear’s downfall is to be blamed more on him failing as a father than on him not being a successful monarch (Halio, 1992).
+Lear’s downfall is to be blamed more on his failing as a father than on his not being a successful monarch (Halio, 1992).
 At the beginning of the play, Lear decides to divide his realm among his three daughters.

 [Since now we will divest us both of rule,